Mathelab/ALTRE/README.md

 ## Contact Us
-If you encounter any problems running on the software, or find installation problems or bugs, please start an issue on the Issues tab or email Elizabeth.Baskin@osumc.edu directly.
+If you encounter any problems running on the software, or find installation problems or bugs, please start an issue on the Issues tab or email Ewy.Mathe@osumc.edu directly.
 Thanks!

 ## ALTRE prerequisites